apache/trafficserver/doc/developer-guide/plugins/hooks-and-transactions/ssl-hooks.en.rst

 .. _developer-plugins-ssl-hooks:

-TLS User Agent Hooks
+TLS Hooks
 ********************

 In addition to the HTTP oriented hooks, a plugin can add hooks (by calling :c:func:`TSHttpHookAdd`) to trigger code during the TLS handshake with the user agent.
-This TLS handshake occurs well before the HTTP transaction is available, so a separate state machine is required to track the TLS hooks.
+This TLS handshake from the user agent occurs well before the HTTP transaction is available, so a separate state machine is required to track the TLS hooks.

+Since some of the TLS hook points cannot be interrupted and resumed later, |TS| cannot automatically lock the mutexes of the continuations called from the hooks, as a failure to get the lock requires blocking (which is not acceptable), making a lock failure unrecoverable.
+For simplicity and consistency, it is better to forbid mutexes on all continuations attached to a TLS hook.
+Therefore, when adding a continuation to a TLS hook, if the continuation has a mutex an assertion will occur.

 TLS Hooks
 ---------